-- (2) In accordance with section 40R of the Electricity Industry Act, a retailer must: - (i) include in each bill issued to a customer for the supply or sale of electricity the information concerning greenhouse gas emissions connected with the generation of the electricity so supplied or electricity generation in general that the Commission specifies for this purpose in subclause 25A(3); or - (ii) provide bill benchmarking information to a residential customer. - (3) If a retailer decides to include greenhouse gas information in a customer's electricity bill the following information must be included: - (a) the amount of disclosable emissions associated with the amount of electricity to which the bill relates; - (b) to the extent that data is available as to the amount of electricity, the amount of disclosable emissions associated with the amount of electricity to which each previous bill related within the past 12 months; - (c) a graphical representation of the data referred to in paragraphs (a) and (b), with adequate explanation of the graph; - (d) the website address: www.switchon.vic.gov.au. - (4) A retailer must present the information set out in subclause (3) and any associated information on greenhouse gas emissions, including the format of the graph, in a manner approved by the Commission.
-The Commission will consult with the Department before giving or refusing its approval.
+generation of the electricity so supplied or electricity generation in general that the Commission specifies for this purpose in subclause 25A(3); or

-- (4A) Schedule 7 contains three examples of narrative and graphical formats which will best meet the regulatory objective if the disclosure is shown on the front of the customer bill.
-Adoption of one of these formats (or another format) nonetheless requires formal approval under subclause (4). - (5) The Department will use best endeavours to calculate the co-efficient for a calendar year by the end of October in the preceding calendar year, and will supply it to the Commission promptly after its calculation.
-The Commission will advise the retailers of the co-efficient and publish it on the Commission's website upon receiving it from the Department. - (6) The Department will advise the Commission about environmental policy issues in relation to the implementation of this clause 25A. - (7) A retailer must handle a complaint by a customer relating to the subject-matter of this clause 25A in the same manner as it is obliged to handle complaints or resolve disputes in relation to bills generally under its retail licence and under the terms of its retail contract with the customer. - (8) If a retailer has a complaint about a Commission or the Department decision taken under or pursuant to this clause 25A, or it has an unresolved customer complaint which properly relates to such a Commission or the Department decision, it must: - (1) attempt to resolve the matter with the Department if the matter relates to a the Department decision; or - (2) raise the matter with the Commission if the retailer is unsuccessful in resolving the matter with the Department or if the matter relates to a decision made by the Commission.
+- (b) provide bill benchmarking information to a residential customer. - (3) If a retailer decides to include greenhouse gas information in a customer's electricity bill the following information must be included:131 - (a) the amount of disclosable emissions associated with the amount of electricity to which the bill relates; - (b) to the extent that data is available as to the amount of electricity, the amount of disclosable emissions associated with the amount of electricity to which each previous bill related within the past 12 months; - (c) a graphical representation of the data referred to in paragraphs (a) and (b), with adequate explanation of the graph; - (d) the website address: www.switchon.vic.gov.au. - (4) A retailer must present the information set out in subclause (3) and any associated information on greenhouse gas emissions, including the format of the graph, in a manner approved by the Commission.
+The Commission will consult with DSDBI before giving or refusing its approval. - (4A) Schedule 7 contains three examples of narrative and graphical formats which will best meet the regulatory objective if the disclosure is shown on the front of the customer bill.
+Adoption of one of these formats (or another format) nonetheless requires formal approval under subclause (4).132 - (5) DSDBI will use best endeavours to calculate the co-efficient for a calendar year by the end of October in the preceding calendar year, and will supply it to the Commission promptly after its calculation.
+The Commission will advise the retailers of the co-efficient and publish it on the Commission's website upon receiving it from DSCBI. - (6) DSDBI will advise the Commission about environmental policy issues in relation to the implementation of this clause 25A. - (7) A retailer must handle a complaint by a customer relating to the subject-matter of this clause 25A in the same manner as it is obliged to handle complaints or resolve disputes in relation to bills generally under its retail licence and under the terms of its retail contract with the customer.